yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareAssessment-intro.md

 - **context** Optional link back to an encounter resource – a use case has been identified to link Hospital Discharge assessment back to the hospitals encounter.

 - **output** We give the option here to attach a local document which contains further detail of the asssessment carried out such as detailed coding information, findings and plans.
 Please ensure that any documents attached are relevant for regional sharing.

+- **performer** Option to provide the practitioner which either performed, is going to perform or is performing the assessment.

 ### **Discouraged or Removed fields**